 Getting new systems will require less support and will actually that meet or exceed the price of new systems, because older and obsolete hardware is less efficient, increases occurrences of systems downtime (and that adds to employee dissatisfaction), leads to loss of opportunities and sales.

-#3: Stop playing mix-and-match.
+#3: Stop playing mix-and-match

 One of the biggest mistakes is in failure to standardize hardware components and software applications, where possible.
-The result is a “salad” of components, and that complicates troubleshooting, repair, and deployment, not to mention require support of a variety of programs with different license terms and renewal dates, often resulting in incompatibilities and further issues.
+The result is a “salad” of components, and that complicates troubleshooting, repair, and deployment, not to mention require the support of a variety of programs with different license terms and renewal dates, often resulting in incompatibilities and further issues.